Ready to Go

 What is Digital Strategy?

-There is no "digital" in digital strategy.
+There is "digital" in digital strategy.
 The principles that underpin a digital strategy are reach, impressions and conversions.
 Exactly the same as audience, affect and sales.
 These are the strategic benchmarks.
 Goals are the measurable results you are seeking.

 People are still the primary target of your message.

 The tools you use are digital.
 That makes a big difference.
 Tools defines use.

-A traditional marketer is public, a "digital" sits behind a screen and his/her avatars are public.
+A traditional marketer is public, a "digital" sits behind a screen, his/her avatars are public.